 When driving on-highway with a valid license and insurance, the lawsuit ban applies and these vehicles will still be able to access any applicable insurance on through their plates.

 For licensed and insured non-standard vehicles operating off-highway the lawsuit ban will not apply and you can be sued.
 However, the basic Third Party Liability will no longer respond.
 If you would like Third Party Liability on these vehicles while off-highway you will have the option to purchase a non-standard off-highway third party liability optional product.
 This product will be available for purchase through your APV250.

 Other sources of ICBC Off-Highway Third Party Liability Coverage for non-standard vehicles outside the APV250:

-For non-standard vehicles operating off-highway (e.g. a licensed and insured excavator causing injuries off-highway) you will have the option to purchase Off-Highway Third Party Liability.
+For non-standard vehicles operating off-highway (e.g. a licensed and insured excavator causes injuries off-highway) you will have the option to purchase optional Off-Highway Third Party Liability.

-There will be no change to the on-highway licensing and insurance requirements for non-standard vehicles like forklifts in the future.
-On-highway, when operating with a valid license and insurance, the lawsuit ban applies equally to these vehicles as it does to standard vehicles.
+There is no change to the on-highway licensing and insurance requirements for non-standard vehicles like forklifts in the future.
+On-highway, when operating with a valid licence and insurance, the lawsuit ban applies equally to these vehicles as it does to standard vehicles.